-This course is an introduction to network security fundamentals.
-It is organized in four parts.
-The first part covers the basics of private key and public key cryptography, including the common encryption algorithms AES, RC4, and RSA.
-The second part builds on cryptography to design secure protocols for confidentiality, authentication, and data integrity.
-Examples will include IPSec, SSL/TLS, and VPNs.
-The third part covers how cyber attacks proceed from reconnaissance to exploits and intrusions.
-Particular emphasis is given on web attacks (such as phishing, SQL injection, drive-by downloads) and malware.
-The last part of the course will describe focus on intrusion prevention, detection, and response.
-Specific topics include firewalls, spam filters, intrusion detection systems, and risk management.
-Students will learn about protocols to communicate securely over unsecure networks, and about modern technologies for protecting computers from a wide range of threats.
-Throughout the course, real world cases are discussed, and students will gain hands-on experience in labs.
+This course provides an introduction to network security fundamentals.
+The basics of private key and public key cryptography and the design of secure protocols for confidentiality, authentication, and data integrity are included.
+How cyber attacks proceed from reconnaissance to exploits and intrusions is reviewed with emphasis on web attacks and malware.
+Intrusion prevention, detection and response will be covered including the use of firewalls, spam filters, intrusion detection systems, and risk management.
+Students will also learn about protocols to communicate security over unsecure networks and modern technologies that protect computers from a wide range of threats.